 Elise and Evan

 The videos below show the first sitting on the CWSC school parliament.

-This year Year 5/6 participated in the iinspire program.
-We have made this video as a cumlimnating activity to show leadership here at CWSC.
+In 2016, our foundation students participated in the iinspire program.
+They made this video as a culminating activity to show student leadership at CWSC.